noahaseaman/2143-OOP/Assignments/README.md

    - `.`
    - `::`
    - `sizeof`

+   - In my personal opinion, it boils down to their closeness to the basics of the language.
+In theory, you probably could figure out a method to overload these but it would create all sorts of questions and problems when it comes to accessing the members of anything.
+Pointers would need to be used but they might have ALSO been redefined and could cause more problems.

 2. Why should `operator+` **not** mutate the left-hand operand?
+  - + is intended to create new values, not modify old ones
 3. Why is `operator<<` almost never a member function?
+  - It has to do with left side of the operation being devoted to member functions
 > If your answer is “because that’s how everyone does it,” dig deeper.

 ---